semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 ### `SEMGREP_REPO_DISPLAY_NAME`

-Set `SEMGREP_REPO_DISPLAY_NAME` to define the name used for the project associated with a given Semgrep scan.
+Set `SEMGREP_REPO_DISPLAY_NAME` to define the name used for the project in Semgrep Cloud Platform.
 By default, `SEMGREP_REPO_DISPLAY_NAME` has the same value as `SEMGREP_REPO_NAME`.
 This allows you to use a different name for your project than the repository name or to scan a monorepo as multiple projects.

 #### Scan a monorepo as multiple projects